jcrist1/minilm/README.md

 poetry run python minilm/load_model.py
 ```

-This will create a `sites/tokenize/` path and a `sites/model.safetensors` in the top level `sites` directory.
+This will create a `sites/model.safetensors` in the top level `sites` directory.
 The install step will create a virtual environment, which can be determined by running
 ```sh
 poetry run which python